stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `remark INDEX r/[TEXT]`
-* Adds a note about the contact at the specified `INDEX`.
+* Adds a short note about the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Remarks must be 150 characters in length or less (inclusive of spaces), to fit window UI constraints
 </div>

 <div markdown="block" class="alert alert-success">